 Do your beach-loving kids obsess over dolphins, orcas and sea anemone?
 Before summer ends, indulge in some much-needed “vitamin SEA” and plunge into ocean learning at one of these SoCal spots that explore the ocean’s diverse species.
-From sea creature animation to the magical world of bioluminescence, read on to discover experiences that inspire kids and future oceanographers.
+From up-close marine life encounters to the magical world of bioluminescence, read on to discover experiences that inspire kids and future oceanographers.

 Tots and Preschoolers

-3. LEGOLAND’S SEA LIFE Aquarium is perfect for young marine explorers.
+2. LEGOLAND’S SEA LIFE Aquarium is perfect for young marine explorers.
 Marvel at sharks and rays swimming overhead in the walk-through tunnel.
 Interact at sea star touch tanks, set at lower heights so kids get a great view.
-New this year is the exhibit Sea at Night, which simulates a bioluminescent tide under a starry sky.
+Check out the exhibit Sea at Night, which simulates a bioluminescent tide under a starry sky.
 Educational talks and animal feedings teach the importance of environmental protection.
 Aquarium admission can be purchased separately or as part of a hopper ticket.

 Kids Ages 5-10

 3. Living Coast Discovery Center is a Chula Vista hidden gem.
 Because it’s small, curious kids can ask plenty of questions as they explore exhibits and animals up close.
 The Center’s “Naturally Wild” program offers experiences such as feeding sea horses, sharks and lobsters.
 Knowledgeable staff members share interesting and useful information.
 Don’t miss feedings of sharks, rays and sea turtles.
 Enjoy bird watching on the flat walking trails to San Diego Bay.